cciw-uk/cciw.co.uk/docs/services.rst

   can be used.
 The ``@confirm_sns_subscriptions`` decorator does this automatically, assuming the endpoint is available (e.g. via ngrok if developing, or live on the production site).
-You may need to manually choose 'Request confirmation' to trigger this.
+You may need to manually choose 'Request confirmation' in the AWS console to trigger this.